300+ General knowledge questions and answers to choose from for your virtual quiz - TheNewsTrace

 - Which movie was launched in UK cinemas first – Lion King or Toy Story?

-- Christian Bale made his voice-acting debut during which animated Disney movie?
+- Christian Bale made his voice-acting debut by which animated Disney movie?

 - What number of Pirates of the Caribbean movies have been launched?

-- Pedro Pascal stars because the lead character during which unique Disney+ sequence?
+- Pedro Pascal stars because the lead character by which unique Disney+ collection?

 Answers